Scientific Literature on Relieving Emotional Upset:

 The amygdala is a key structure in serotonergic emotion-processing circuits.
 This study assessed the effects of acute administration of the hallucinogen psilocybin versus placebo on amygdala reactivity to negative stimuli in 25 healthy volunteers.
 Amygdala reactivity to negative and neutral stimuli was lower after psilocybin administration than after placebo administration.

 Psilocybin is a classic psychedelic drug that has a history of use in psychotherapy.
-One of the rationales for its use was that it aids emotional insight by lowering psychological defences.
+One of the rationales for its use was that it aids emotional insight by lowering psychological defenses.
 The purpose of the study was to test the hypothesis that psilocybin facilitates access to personal memories and emotions by comparing subjective and neural responses to positive autobiographical memories under psilocybin and placebo.

 Cannabis Research